pretix/pretix-docs/docs/topics/payment-providers.md

 ![Payment External](../../assets/screens/payment-providers/payment-external.png)

 If the payment provider is an external service, the settings page only contains a button for connecting with your account on that service.
-For example, the settings page for Stripe contains a "Connect with Stripe" button.
+For example, the settings page for Stripe contains a :btn:Connect with Stripe: button.
 Clicking this button redirects you to stripe.com and opens a dialog for authorizing the connection between your Stripe and pretix accounts.
 Once the connection has been confirmed, the settings page for the payment provider contains the usual mandatory and optional settings.

 ### Deadlines